Stilic/Funkin-Lua/README.md

 ## Credits

-Arthur Animations/Codes (Hey, that's me!) - Main idea and code
+Stilic - Newer repo owner, he's very cool

-Stilic - ALOT of contribiution to the code, helped with the xml parser and other shit
+Arthur Animations/Code - Main idea and smallest tiny bit of code

 ## ⚠️!!
 FAQ !!⚠️
 Q: Can we use this to make mods?